2shea/whalequench/_posts/2019-09-02-learning-to-speak-code.markdown

 Example from Starter Pack [basic.py][] (equivalent in [Talon Community repository][] is [basic_keys.py](https://github.com/dwiel/talon_community/blob/master/misc/basic_keys.py)).
 {: .notice--warning}

 Learning the alphabet is a great place to start.
 It's a bite-size set of commands to learn, and you will use them constantly (spelling, keyboard shortcuts, vim, etc.) so it's important to have quick recall.
 The alphabet is a set of words where each word is a command for a single letter key.
-The alphabet is customizable, but I recommend using another voice coder's alphabet as a starting point rather than inventing your own from scratch.
-You can find one in the [Talon Community repository][], or start with mine:
+The alphabet is customizable, but I recommend using the alphabet in the [Talon Starter Pack][] as a starting point rather than inventing your own from scratch.
+This alphabet was designed by the Talon author, Ryan Hileman, to be efficient and phonetically diverse.
+Start here and only make modifications if you need to:

 ![alphabet commands](/assets/alphabet.png)